|Hofburg Imperial Palace|

 This happens in very dramatic ways in some people's lives.

 In the book of Ecclesiastes the author, Qoheleth, speaks of life "under the sun."
 This term, broadly speaking, refers to the day-to-day life of humans on earth.
 All that life has to offer on earth was tested and tried by the author.
-Women, wine, food, laughter, commerce, gardening, work, and many other things are discussed in their various facets and are all found wanting.
+Women, wine, food, laughter, commerce, gardening, work, and many other things are discussed in their various facets but all are found wanting.

 The Solution - Meaning Outside of Ourselves